YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHR
 ------------------

-GTMSECSHR, xxxx Error during GTMSECSHR operation
+GTMSECSHR, xxxx : Error during gtmsecshr operation

 Run Time Error: This indicates that user privileges do not allow access to GTMSECSHR; or GTMSECSHR was not properly installed.